limkrisha/mfre-r-bootcamp-2021/presentation/working-with-data.md

 ### Pivoting longer

+We will now convert `carbon` to a long format.
+We want to collapse all emissions across the years into one column called "emissions."
+We then identify the year the data point comes from by creating a "year" variable.

 The `pivot_longer()` function takes four main arguments:
   * the (wide) data
-  * *cols* are the names of the columns we use to fill the new values variable (or to drop)
+  * *cols* are the names of the columns we use (or drop) to fill the new values variable
   * the *names_to* column variable we wish to create the *cols* provided
   * the *values_to* column variable we wish to create and fill with values associated with the *cols* provided